blackpeps/dbmslab2023/15. Creation of cursor/readme.md

 4. Repeat the loop while data is found
    4.1 Check if the salary is greater than 28000, then display id, name, designation, and salary of the employee
 5. Stop

+2. To write a PL/SQL program to display customer id, name, designation, and salary of employees whose salary is greater than 28000 from the customer table using a cursor

+**ALGORITHM**
+1. Start
+2. Create a cursor and select employee id, name, department, designation, and salary from the customer table
+3. Read department number
+4. Fetching the cursor into employee number, name, department, designation, and salary
+5. Repeat while data is found
+   5.1 If the department number from the table is equal to the department number entered by the user, then display employee details
+6. Close the cursor
+7. Stop

+## QUESTIONS

 **PROGRAM**
 ```sql